Quatermass and the Pit: Plot

 Quatermass warns that if implanted psychic powers survive in the human race, there could also still be an ingrained compulsion to enact the "Wild Hunt" of a race purge, but the media event goes ahead regardless.
 The power cables that string into the craft fully activate it for the first time, and glowing and humming like a living thing it starts to draw upon this energy source and awaken the ancient racial programming.
 Those Londoners in whom the alien admixture remains strong fall under the ship's influence; they merge into a group mind and begin a telekinetic mass murder of those without the alien genes, an ethnic cleansing of those the alien race mind considers to be impure and weak.

-Breen stands transfixed and is eventually consumed by the energies from the craft as it slowly melts away and an image of a Martian "devil" floats in the sky above London.
+Breen stands transfixed and is eventually consumed by the energies from the craft as it slowly melts away.
+A gigantic image of a Martian "devil" floats in the sky above London.
 Fires and riots erupt.
 Quatermass himself succumbs to Martian influence and attempts to kill Roney, who lacks the alien gene and is immune to alien influence.
 Roney manages to shake Quatermass out of his trance, and remembering the legends of demons and their aversion to iron and water, proposes that a sufficient mass of iron connected to wet earth may be sufficient to short-circuit the apparition.
 Quatermass acquires a length of iron chain and tries to reach the "devil" but succumbs to its psychic pressure.
 Roney manages to walk up to the apparition and hurls the chain at it, resulting in him and the spacecraft being reduced to ashes.

-At the conclusion of the final episode Quatermass gives a television broadcast, at the end of which he delivers a warning directly to camera: "Every war crisis, witch hunt, race riot, and purge... is a reminder and a warning.
+At the conclusion of the final episode Quatermass gives a television broadcast, at the end of which he delivers a warning: "Every war crisis, witch hunt, race riot, and purge... is a reminder and a warning.
 We are the Martians.
-If we cannot control the [Martian] inheritance within us, this will be their second dead planet".
+If we cannot control the inheritance within us, this will be their second dead planet."